SciVis/scivis.github.io/_events/TDASummerSchool2023.md

 The tentative list of topics we aim to cover during this summer school include:

 - Mathematical foundations: manifolds, Morse functions, complexes, persistent homology, ...
-- Topological analysis of scientific data: scalar, vector, tensor, and multi-Field topology
+- Topological analysis of scientific data: scalar, vector, tensor, and multi-field topology
 - Feature-based visualization with topological descriptors: comparison, tracking, uncertainty, ...
 - Visual representations of topological descriptors
 - Algorithms in computational topology